There are six topics in this section relating to Writing and assessments:

 Students at Sussex receive various kinds of feedback about their academic progress.
 It’s an essential part of learning at university.
 Feedback highlights the areas of study that are going well, the ones that need work, and what to do to improve.

 There are various ways of getting feedback on your work at Sussex.
-Often, it depends on your course, but there are also methods of getting feedback than you can actively seek out.
+Often, it depends on your course, but there are also methods of getting feedback that you can actively seek out.

 - your tutor provides marks and comments on your submitted work

-- you may get this feedback online or as comments written on your work
+- you may get this feedback online in writing or audio or as comments written on your work

 - your mark reflects your achievement for that particular piece of work